Chantal Sutherland: Career

 Beginning in the year 2000, the Del Mar Racetrack's Del Mar Thoroughbred Club marketing team went through a major shift in their marketing direction.
 They realized they had to attract a more youthful audience as well as a female audience.
 They focused Del Mar as a fashionable destination, using social media and other avenues to market the racetrack.
 They hired jockey and model Chantal Sutherland to be the new face of the Del Mar racetrack.
 Their strategy paid off, as over 13 years later Del Mar has changed their demographics and audience attendance.

 On October 9, 2000, at Woodbine Racetrack in Toronto, Sutherland won her first career race.
-The following year, she was voted the Sovereign Award as Canada's top apprentice jockey, repeating in 2002 when she was one of Canada's highest-paid female athletes, earning $5.7 million in purses in eight months.
+The following year, she was voted the winner of Sovereign Award as Canada's top apprentice jockey, repeating in 2002 when she was one of Canada's highest-paid female athletes, earning $5.7 million in purses in eight months.
 She finished third in the Woodbine standings that year with 124 victories with earnings of $5,751,417.
 She finished 31st in the national earnings title in that same year as she earned $5,968,460 with victories of 136 and had 754 mounts.
 She remained in Canada until the end of 2004.
 In the winter of 2004, she rode the winter months in the Maryland Circuit riding at Laurel Park Racecourse.

 She participated in the second annual Colombian Emeralds International Jockey Challenge on New Year's Day 2005 in Barbados, guided Maeve ($11.80) to victory in the first race, leading a 'Woodbine' sweep, as Jono Jones (Band Dancer) and Patrick Husbands (Blazing Colours) finished second and third, respectively.
 In 2005, she went to race in Florida and New York, where jockeys Ángel Cordero Jr., Shane Sellers and Edgar Prado helped her hone her skills.
 She rode the winter meet at Aqueduct in 2007.
 Her highlight in New York was a victory in the Tom Fool Handicap with Smokume at Belmont Park.
 During her time in New York, she rode for Hall of Fame trainer H. Allen Jerkens and trainer Todd Pletcher.
 In 2006, she partnered Gigawatt to win the Grade 3 Miami Mile Handicap.